AnthonyRaborn/ShortForm/README.md

 A similar example can be found in the `antcolony.mplus` function, but requires you to have a valid Mplus installation on the computer.
-It took a total of 1.87 minutes to run this example.
+It took a total of 33.97 secs to run this example.

 ### Tabu Search Algorithm